calumbruton/Pictochat/README.md

-TODO:
+# TODO:
 * get color from color picker and pass to canvas
 * Check why canvas hand isn't exactly aligned with drawing
-* make a quick login page
+* Add More Routes to back-end
-* Implement Routes
+* Check if login page route now works

 The local environment allows users to develop the application within